-Bullets flew for 4 minutes as deputy waited outside
+Bullets flew for 4 minutes as armed deputy waited outside Florida school

 Shooting footage not shown live

-In yet another new revelation, authorities said Thursday that surveillance footage from the school shooting was not shown live, as responding officers initially thought.
+In yet another revelation, authorities said Thursday that surveillance footage from the school shooting was not shown live, as responding officers initially thought.

 Police were watching it on a 20-minute delay, leading them to believe the gunman was still in the building when he was long gone, according to Coral Springs Police Chief Tony Pustizzi.